awpggexcutor-beep/T5-Refiner-DomainFocus/README.md

 * **Tokenization Misalignment**: When letters are missing from a term, the tokenizer breaks it into meaningless fragments, causing the model to lose its semantic focus.

 ### ✅ Core Features
-This project enhances model capability by optimizing the data preprocessing pipeline rather than relying on complex hard-coded rules:

-* **Expert Lexicon-Guided Atomic Masking**:
+This project does not rely on complex hard-coded rules.
+Instead, it enhances model capabilities through optimized data preprocessing, masking strategies, and execution workflows:

+* **Generating training chunks from long texts based on paragraphs and punctuation**
+  Automatically constructs samples from novels, documents, or domain-specific corpora, splitting text based on paragraph boundaries and both Chinese and English punctuation.
+The last sentence of the previous text block is retained as a context prefix to ensure semantic continuity, mitigate cross-block semantic breaks, and constrain sample length to fit the model's context window.

+* **Atomic masking guided by an expert vocabulary**
-By leveraging custom lexicons, the model is forced to treat professional terms (e.g., Acute Anterior Myocardial Infarction) as indivisible units during masking.
-This forces the model to derive answers from contextual logic rather than taking shortcuts via residual characters.
+  Using a custom domain-specific vocabulary, professional terms (e.g., *Acute Anterior Wall Myocardial Infarction*, *Percutaneous Coronary Intervention*) are masked as indivisible units.
+This prevents character-level shortcuts and forces the model to rely on contextual semantics and domain logic for reconstruction.

-* **Manual Enhanced Training**:
+* **Manually controllable enhanced masking strategy**
-Supports manual adjustment of masking probabilities for specific high-difficulty terms (**💡Recommended: 50%-70%, not to exceed 80%**), while simultaneously increasing the global masking rate (20%-25%).
+  Supports increasing the masking probability for high-difficulty terms (**💡 recommended 50%–70%, not exceeding 80%**) while simultaneously adjusting the overall mask ratio (around 20%–25%), enabling targeted reinforcement of the model's reasoning ability on weaker knowledge points.

+* **Automatic avoidance of punctuation and non-semantic tokens**
+  Masking automatically skips Chinese and English punctuation, symbols, and tokenizer unknown characters (`<unk>`), ensuring that every masked span corresponds to a meaningful semantic unit.

-* **Automatic Punctuation Avoidance**:
+* **Automatic merging of consecutive or overlapping spans**
-Prevents the introduction of noise interference during the masking process.
+  Adjacent or overlapping mask spans are automatically merged to maintain the correct order of `<extra_id_n>` input/output pairs, ensuring continuous training signals and full compatibility with T5's original span corruption training methodology.

+* **Multithreaded parallel processing and automated sample aggregation**
+  Supports adjustable thread counts for parallel sample generation, significantly improving efficiency on large-scale corpora.
+All generated samples are automatically aggregated in their original order and output as a standardized JSONL dataset ready for direct training.

-**By creating scenarios of "extreme information loss," the model is compelled to maintain accurate reconstruction of professional semantics even under the worst input conditions.**
+**By combining context-aware chunking, keyword-prioritized masking, random span corruption, and artificially created "extreme information loss" scenarios, the model is trained to maintain accurate understanding and reconstruction of professional semantics even under highly challenging input conditions.**

+> Applicable scenarios: medical, legal, technical documentation, or any domain requiring precise semantic understanding.

 ### ❗️ Training Notes
 * **Preventing Early Stopping**: After preprocessing, T5 models may exhibit slow loss reduction or local fluctuations, which can trick systems into stopping training prematurely.